centarro/commerce-docs/docs/v1/user-guide/products.md

 **Edit Product View**

 To start with we are going to use a shortcut to edit the product listing view.
-This is a very simple way to tweak nearly all of the Drupal Commerce administrative screens.
+This is a very simple way to tweak nearly all the Drupal Commerce administrative screens.

 <ul class="screenshot_breadcrumbs">
   <li class="first">Drupal Commerce</li>